 عبارات ومصطلحات مألوفة

-accept affairs arrested authorities became become British called caste cause civil close communal Communist Congress critics daughter death decision Delhi demand democracy democratic early economic elections emerged English father followed forces foreign freedom Gandhi gave hand Hindu idea imperialism independence India interests issue jail Jawaharlal Nehru Jawaharlal’s Jinnah joined largely later leader leadership leading League letter lives London Mahatma Mahatma Gandhi major March marked masses meeting mind Motilal Motilal’s Mountbatten movement Muslim nationalist never offer once opposition organized Pakistan party passed Patel political position president prime minister principle prison provinces refused remained resign resolution rule seemed serve socialism sought suggested thought took traveling turned United viceroy wrote young
+accept affairs arrested authorities became become British called caste cause civil close communal Communist Congress critics daughter death decision Delhi demand democracy democratic early economic elections emerged English father followed forces foreign freedom Gandhi gave hand Hindu idea imperialism independence India interests issue jail Jawaharlal Nehru Jawaharlal’s Jinnah joined largely later leader leadership leading League letter lives London Mahatma Mahatma Gandhi major March masses meeting mind Motilal Motilal’s Mountbatten movement Muslim nationalist never offer once opposition organized Pakistan Pandit party passed Patel political position president prime minister principle prison provinces refused relations remained resign rule seemed serve socialism sought suggested thought took traveling turned United viceroy wrote young